sueppchen/PixMob_waveband/colorBrute/readme.md

 crc_variants.py:
 + this script is able to calculate crc-checksums vith variable parameters

-readlist.py:
+processData.py:
-+ read the list-file and do ... what ever you want
++ read the *.list file and do ... what ever you want... sort it, pick special combinations, find e structure